Toby Barlow: Career

 After working at Hal Riney & Partners, TBWA Chiat\Day, and J Walter Thompson, Barlow moved to Detroit in 2006 and became the creative director of WPP subsidiary GTB for the Ford Motor Company account.

-As a part of the marketing team under Alan Mulally and Jim Farley’s leadership, Barlow helped guide Ford through the pivotal period of 2008-2012.
+As a part of the marketing team under Alan Mulally and Jim Farley’s leadership, Barlow worked on campaigns for Ford through 2008-2012.
 He launched the “Drive One” campaign followed by the global “Go Further” campaign that was credited with helping turn the brand around.

 In 2006, Harper’s published his novel Sharp Teeth.
-The book was praised by critics for its unique take on werewolves, with New York Magazine describing it as a ‘tightly written crime thriller’.

-In 2012, FSG published his novel Babayaga, a book about witches and spies in 1959 Paris that Kirkus Review called “decidedly odd and most entertaining”.
+New York Magazine described it as a "tightly written crime thriller."
+In 2012, FSG published his novel Babayaga, a book about witches and spies in 1959 Paris that Kirkus Review called "decidedly odd and most entertaining."

 In 2018, Barlow co-founded Lafayette American, a marketing and design agency.
-The 40 person shop has won numerous awards including a Gold Effie, Cannes Lion, D&AD Pencil and an AdAge Small Agency of the Year Award.
+The 40 person shop has won a Gold Effie, Cannes Lion, D&AD Pencil and an AdAge Small Agency of the Year Award.
 Their clients have included Amazon, Mazda, Netflix, Google, and Ford.